achew22/Mars/README.md

   Inputs to the application include:
     - Plateau size, which is represented by a grid.
     - Initial positions of the two rovers on the plateau.
-Positions include an x-position, y-position, and cardinal direction that the rover is facing.
+Positions include an x-coordinate, y-coordinate, and cardinal direction that the rover is facing.
     - Instructions for movement across the plateau.
 Instructions are either "L" (turn left 90 degrees), "R", (turn right 90 degrees), or "M", (move forward one position).

   The application takes the above inputs and calculates the resulting position of the two Mars rovers.